Convergence rates for the moment-SoS hierarchy: Preliminaries: the moment-SoS hierarchy

+The normalized Archimedean property can be seen as a restatement of compactness of $\bX$.
+For compact $\bX = \bS(\vh)$, up to rescaling, $\bS(\vh)$ is included in the unit ball so that it is possible to add the redundant inequality constraint $1 - \vx^\top\vx \geq 0$ to the description of $\bS(\vh)$.
+This is the practical approach for guaranteeing {\bf Assumption \ref{asm:poprateOld}.1}.
+The second condition in {\bf Assumption \ref{asm:poprateOld}} is only of technical nature and can be obtained by scaling $\vh$. \end{rem}

-The GMP is an infinite dimensional instance of conically constrained linear programs (CCLP), and as such it is subject to Lagrange duality.
-To write the dual problem, we introduce the Lagrange operator
+The optimization problem~\eqref{eq:smp} is an infinite dimensional instance of conically constrained linear programs (CCLP), and as such it is subject to Lagrange duality.
+To formulate the dual problem, we introduce the Lagrange operator